 The frontend, the customer-facing part of your website, is open to unlimited flexibility in terms of content delivery.
 Without the need to interfere with your platform backend, you can connect a CMS, DXP (digital experience platform), or IoT device to power your frontend and adjust content according to the customer’s needs.

-Relevant case: Koala, an Australian furniture retailer, ecommerce platform for a tailored and flawless customer experience.
+Relevant case: Koala, an Australian furniture retailer, went headless with a third-party CMS paired with the Shopify Plus ecommerce platform for a tailored and flawless customer experience.
 The company used decoupled PWA (progressive web application) as the customer-facing element for a faster and immersive shopping experience.

 - Faster time to market and innovation

 Global companies or businesses with sub-brands usually have several websites with language and content tailored to specific markets.
 Headless solutions help streamline the launching process by creating a single content hub that can be localized, customized, and SEO-optimized for different frontends.

 Relevant case: Alm Brand, a financial services company, was able to speed up the process of launching new products by building a hybrid headless application on Optimizely that helps to effectively manage all digital touchpoints for their customers.